Control theory seminar

 This four-part technical seminar offers an introduction to control theory which is of value to electronic, electrical and mechanical engineers.
 The aim is to provide engineers with an insight into elementary control problems and their solutions.
 An understanding of basic engineering mathematics is recommended to benefit fully from this course.

 - Fundamental concepts: Linear systems, transient response, frequency analysis, classification of systems

 - Feedback systems: Effects of feedback, Nyquist analysis, stability margins, phase compensation

 - The course opens with a review of fundamental concepts, including linear differential equations and the Laplace transform.
-The behaviour of classical first and second order systems is examined in both the time and the frequency domains.
+The behavior of classical first and second-order systems is examined in both the time and the frequency domains.

-- The material is supported by many examples and tutorials, and includes a short question & answer session at the end of each section.
+- The material is supported by many examples and tutorials and includes a short question and answer session at the end of each section.
 Matlab is used throughout the seminar to introduce new concepts and to illustrate each major topic.
 A printed copy of the seminar manual containing the presentation material is issued to each attendee at the start of the course.

-This seminar is often taught in conjunction with the State Space Control Seminar - 4 Part Series seminar, forming a comprehensive 2-day course in control theory.
+This seminar is often taught in conjunction with the State space control seminar - four-part series seminar, forming a comprehensive two-day course in control theory.

 The content in these videos is directly applicable to real-time control applications that are supported by our C2000™ Microcontrollers.
 For more information about motor control, please view the Introduction to motors & motor control series.